bohmbox/mySketches/rotateAndScale/README.md

+Fascinated by the visuals in the beach house album 7, I tried to understand how could those visuals could have been produced.

-I found this pattern while looking for info about how to animat optical art.
-I found it stunning and I hope at some point to integrate it into another project.
+Trying to get an answer, I found this stunning animated pattern and I hope at some point to integrate it into another project.

 Result >